Zum Inhalt springen

 domain: "domain.tld"

-or via environment variable
+or alternatively via environment variable:

 export DOMAIN=domain.tld